Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 As much as I love Vietnam for their culture, and food, and affordability, they aren’t particularly well known as a snorkeling and diving location.
 In large part, that’s because of their proximity to the South China and East Vietnam Seas, which batter the Vietnamese coastline with westward currents.

-The waves are strong and the visibility low all up and down the coast.
+The waves are strong and the visibility low all up and down the mainland coast.
 The exception to this rule are the occasional islands, like the Cham Islands, which provide a natural break against those currents that gives shelter to the corals and fish that call them home.

-Enjoy Some Beach Time
+Enjoy Some Cham Islands Beach Time

 While there are plenty of beaches to check out on the mainland, the beaches on the Cham Islands have a couple major benefits that can make them worth adding to your itinerary.